-I recently stumbled across a website which has various blogs and information about Herbalife.
+Part of my job involves looking at current trends in the world of nutrition and helping people understand what is good and what is back.
+While looking around, I came across a website which has various blogs and information about Herbalife.
 One of them caught my eye which was called “Six facts about protein shakes” and was written by a member of the Herbalife Nutrition Advisory Board, which I thought I would have a look at to see what he had to say.

 After reading it, I had immediately picked out several points about the products in question which made me feel a little bit angry and confused.
 This article is to look at these points from a nutritionists point of view and give you a little bit more information as to why you should be wary about some of these products.